-Let’s think about it – the sum is more than 5 times bigger than corresponding one in 2012.
-Moreover, it’s expected that increase will continue even though its growth pace may decelerate a little.
+Let’s think about it – the sum is more than 5 times bigger than the corresponding one in 2012.
+Moreover, it’s expected that the increase in mobile marketing expenses will continue even though its growth pace may decelerate a little.

 So how do you do it, exactly?

-Here are key tactics for choosing channels to advertise a mobile app and equip with the best possible sources and tools.
+Here are key tactics for choosing channels to advertise a mobile app and equip with the best possible mobile marketing sources and tools.

 How to advertise an app

-There are dozens of ways to advertise an app.
+How to market a mobile app?
+There are dozens of ways to advertise an app applying different mobile marketing strategies and best practices.
 However, most app publishers work with the following mobile app advertising channels:

 Apple Search Ads is a straightforward and efficient way of advertising iPhone and iPad apps in the Store;

 Traditional advertising: from media buying, in-app ads to discount offer in case of the app download.